tasinhoque/nachos-offline/README.md

   - userProg.UserProcess#allocate()

     1. For `desiredPages` (the parameter denoting the number of physical pages to allocate) times, loop and allocate a physical page.
+    2. If the allocation is failed, loop and deallocate all physical pages allocated in this loop and return failure.
+    3. If the allocation is successful, increment numPages variable.
+    4. Return success.